Built to last

 Ghost Recon: Wildlands is utterly massive, spanning 400 square kilometers of a fictional Bolivia recreation.
 It’s an open world littered with tasks to do—and people to kill.
 As the leader of a four-person squad of U.S. soldiers, you wage war on drug cartels with the help of local rebels and an extensive arsenal of weapons and vehicles.

 There’s a lot of stuff lurking inside Wildlands, but most missions wind up feeling awfully similar to Far Cry 3’s outpost missions.
-The game can start to feel monotonous if you stick to single player, but grabbing three buddies for destructive open-world co-op madness never gets old.
+The game can start to feel monotonous if you stick to single player, but grabbing three buddies for destructive open-world co-op madness never gets old, and Ubisoft’s kept the game updated with ample post-launch content.

 Mass Effect: Andromeda